Push user behavior data from your warehouse into PostHog

 You may also sync columns from your source to PostHog's

 Person properties.
-PostHog does not provide information on properties currently set for
+PostHog doesn't provide information on properties set for

 so you will need to type the exact name of the property you would like to map to in PostHog.
 These property names must be spelled correctly and are case-sensitive.